Ramith-D-Rodrigo/PGPR/README.md

 # PGPR
-Postgraduate Programme Review System for Quality Assurance Council of University Grants Commission
+Postgraduate Programme Review System for Quality Assurance Council of University Grants Commission.

+THIS IS INTENDED AS A PROOF-OF-CONCEPT PROTOTYPE FOR UNDERSTANDING THE FEASIBILITY OF STREAMLINING THE REVIEW PROCESS VIA A WEB-BASED APPLICATION.

 ## Getting Started